Jolene Marie Rotinsulu

 Jolene Marie Cholock-Rotinsulu (/id/; born May 15, 1996) is an Indonesian-American beauty pageant titleholder and disability rights activist who won the title of Puteri Indonesia Lingkungan 2019.
-She represented Indonesia at the Miss International 2019 pageant at the Tokyo Dome City Hall in Tokyo, Japan where she finished as Top 8, continuing the ongoing 4th year placement streaks of Indonesia, consecutively since Felicia Hwang Yi Xin in 2016, Kevin Lilliana in 2017 and Vania Fitryanti in 2018.
+She represented Indonesia at the Miss International 2019 pageant at the Tokyo Dome City Hall in Tokyo, Japan where she finished as Top 8, continuing the ongoing 4th year placement streaks of Indonesia.

 Early life, education and career

 Rotinsulu worked as an official committee in 2018 Asian Para Games and received a Satyalancana Kebhaktian Sosial ("Social Welfare Medal") from the president Joko Widodo.

 Rotinsulu was born in Santa Ana, California to a Minahasan born father, Roy Guustaf Rotinsulu from Talaud, North Sulawesi, and an American mother, Allery Lee Cholock, from Los Angeles, California.
 Sirena Elizabeth Cholock-Rotinsulu, her older sister, was the past winner of Miss Celebrity Indonesia 2011.
 Rotinsulu holds a bachelor degree from Academy of Art University and Institut Agama Kristen Negeri (IAKN) Manado.

 Rotinsulu has been a commercial model from age 10.
 She appeared on several music videos as a model and co-singer.
 She began her career as an actress by starring on the movie I AM HOPE (2016); a movie dedicated to cancer survivors.
 In addition, she obtained a certificate in outdoor recreation and an Indonesian national equestrian athlete for dressage disciplines in International Federation for Equestrian Sports.

 Since 2017, Rotinsulu is an official member of the Asian Paralympic Committee for preparing 2018 Asian Para Games.
 She is known for receiving a Satyalancana Kebhaktian Sosial ("Social Welfare Medal") from the President of the Republic of Indonesia, Joko Widodo.